Olical/bastion/README.md

 # It will continue to lint / check your files as you change them too
 ```

-## Gotchas

-### `Module not found: Error: Cannot resolve module 'app.js' in /home/ollie/repos/olical/bastion`

-The source module for bundling must be a valid *module*.
-So if you type `app.js` node will look in places like `node_modules`, this is probably not desired.
-Instead, just use a relative path such as `./app.js`.

 ## Author

 [Oliver Caldwell][author-site] ([@OliverCaldwell][author-twitter])